What Options Do Putin and Ukraine Have Left?

 Al-Qaeda affiliates have retaken the city.
 What would my fallen comrades think of that?

 There are some tentatively hopeful noises in Washington about people coming to their senses and deciding to get things done.
-The odds of this are admittedly scant, but we can take comfort in at least one real step forward today: Official Washington called out some particularly blatant pandering toward the military.

 Yet again, a soldier employed by the U.S. military’s sexual assault and harassment program has been accused of being a sexual predator.
 And Sgt.